The Geisha Wannabe Guide to Kyoto Cosmetic Brands (Part 1)

 I’ve introduced four Kyoto cosmetic brands that we can often see around Kyoto, and sometimes even outside of Kyoto!
 As mentioned in the beginning, these are beloved by the Japanese for quality, benefits and authenticity.
 Moreover, giving these as souvenirs would show your appreciation of the imbedded Kyoto culture.

 But what if I told you there are more hidden treasures in Kyoto?
-Stay tuned to next week, as I show introduce more Kyoto cosmetic brands, that are hidden to the unaccustomed eye!
+Stay tuned to next week, as I shall introduce more Kyoto cosmetic brands, that are hidden to the unaccustomed eye!